 Of course, food costs will vary widely depending on where you live within the state.
-For example, food in Lexington can be very affordable when compared with other major cities in the south.
-On the same scale, a more cosmopolitan city like Louisville ranks closer to the national average.
+For example, food in Lexington can be more affordable when compared with other major cities in the south.
+On the same scale, a more cosmopolitan city like Louisville is more costly.

 Whether you’re commuting to work or making an annual pilgrimage to see the University of Kentucky’s Wildcats play, transportation costs can add up.
 What’s more, these figures will change depending on the size of your household.

 Kentucky is one of 11 states with a single-rate income tax structure, meaning that all Kentucky residents pay the same income tax rate regardless of how much they earn.

 Meanwhile, the majority of U.S. states employ graduated-rate income tax structures, as does the federal government.

 A flat tax of 5% is levied on income earned in Kentucky as of tax year 2023, which is slightly below the national average.
 However, local cities and counties can levy additional income taxes on top of the state tax.

 Now that we’re done with everyday expenses, let’s take a look at the price tags on the local food and fun that Kentucky’s known for.

 • General admission tickets to the Kentucky Derby: $67 to $87

 • 750 ml bottle of Jim Beam Kentucky Bourbon: $17.49